Seborrheic Dermatitis (Kapalagata Roga)

 Seborrheic Dermatitis (SD) and dandruff are of a continuous spectrum of the same disease that affects the seborrheic areas of the body.
 Dandruff is restricted to the scalp, and involves itchy, flaking skin without visible inflammation.
 Seborrheic Dermatitis can affect the scalp as well as other seborrheic areas, and involves itchy and flaking or scaling skin, inflammation, and pruritus.
 Various intrinsic and environmental factors, such as sebaceous secretions, skin surface fungal colonization, individual susceptibility, and interactions between these factors, all contribute to the pathogenesis of Seborrheic Dermatitis.

 In Ayurveda, it can be correlated with Darunaka.
 It is a Kapalagata Roga (disease of scalp), but Acharya Sushruta has described this disease as a Kshudraroga (minor diseases) due to the vitiation of Vata and Kapha Doshas with symptoms like Kandu (itching on scalp), Keshachyuti (falling of hair), Swapa (abnormalities of touch sensation on scalp), Rookshata (roughness or dryness of the scalp) and Twaksphutana (breaking or cracking of the scalp skin).

 Dr. Gupta’s IAFA successfully address this condition and provides very safe and effective treatment for Dandruff

 The definitive cause of seborrheic dermatitis is unknown.
-However, proliferation of Malassezia species has been described as a contributing factor
+However, the proliferation of Malassezia species has been described as a contributing factor.

 - Skin flakes (dandruff) on your scalp, hair, eyebrows, beard or mustache